joonasy/rebirth/docs/css/naming-conventions.md

 descendant on behalf of a particular component. descendant names must be written in CamelCase.

-Parent [Component modifiers](#ComponentName--modifierName) also modify their descendants by nesting, however in some cases (rarely) descendants may need direct variations (`1.`).
+Parent [Component modifiers](#ComponentName--modifierName) also modify their descendants by nesting, however in some cases (rarely) descendants may need direct modifiers (`1.`).
 Be careful in these situations not to override direct descendant modifiers with the parent modifier (`2.`).

 ```css
 /**